 Firstly, because an introverted woman talks less, she is labeled “shy”.
 Shyness and introversion aren’t the same things.
 An introverted woman chooses to speak less or avoids talking at all in certain scenarios.
 A shy person, on the other hand, wants to speak and interact more but feels inhibited to do so.

 Secondly, being introverted isn’t equivalent to being an antisocial person.
 We don’t hate society, we don’t hate people.
 It’s just that, unlike an extrovert who feels energized by social interactions, an introverted woman feels drained out and needs some alone time to recharge.

 To be clear, introversion and anxiety aren’t the same things.
 Social anxiety is a mental health condition where a person faces irrational anxiety during daily social interactions and it can be experienced by extroverts and introverts alike.

 5. Men believe that you have issues with them.

-No, we don’t hate men!
+One of the introvert problems in relationships is that men think we don’t hate them!
 No, we don’t want to stay unmarried and alone for the rest of our lives!
 I mean some of us may want that, but that’s got nothing to do with being an introverted woman.